euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 packing method, we can still use the following dataset layout :math:`(R,C,N_w,H,W)` with this chunk layout :math:`(1,1,1,H,W)`, where the slicing is more natural.
 Anyway the right approach is to test several dataset layouts and measure the I/O performance.
 The tools *h5perf* is made available for this purpose.
-More details about chunking could be found in the reference [HDF5-Chunking]_.
+More details about chunking can be found in the reference [HDF5-Chunking]_.

-This storage method could be easily extended to a more complicated acquisition scheme having z-stacks or a time dimension.
+This storage method can be easily extended to a more complicated acquisition scheme having z-stacks or a time dimension.

 Remote Virtual Slide